In this article:

 Steps to Filling Out a Money Order

-- Write the name and address of the person or business you're sending money to.
-Make sure to use the right name and spell it correctly because it will be checked against the recipient's ID.
-You can include extra information such as what the money is being used for, but this is optional.
+- Write the name of the person or business you're paying.
+Make sure to use the right name and spell it correctly because it will likely be checked against the recipient's ID when they try to cash it.

-- Sign the money order and receive a receipt.
-Make sure to keep this receipt, because it allows you to cancel the money order if necessary or retrieve it if it goes missing.
-If the recipient never gets the money order, the receipt will act as proof that you sent it.
+- Keep the receipt you receive from the merchant until you can confirm the money order has been received and either cashed or deposited.
+This step is crucial because it allows you to cancel the money order if necessary or retrieve it if it goes missing.
+If the recipient says they never got the money order, the receipt will act as proof that you sent it.

 How to Cash a Money Order

 Because a money order is valid only for the specified recipient, you'll need to present a current form of ID to cash it.
-That means a driver's license, passport, state ID or military ID matching the name on the money order.
-If the name doesn't match, you'll need the person who paid for the money order to replace it.
+That means a driver's license, passport, state ID or military ID that matches the name on the money order.
+If the name doesn't match, you'll need the person who paid for the money order to cancel it and re-order it.